Assessments: If Things Go Wrong

 The number of modules in which you may be permitted to be reassessed varies according to the course that you are on, and level of study.
 If, after one or more re-sit/repeat attempts, you have not successfully completed the assessment for more than the maximum permissible number of modules, you may be required to ‘repeat the year with attendance’ (see below).
 In this case you would not have to repeat the whole year of your course, but only those modules which you had not successfully completed.

 Repeating a year of study

-If you are required to repeat all or part of a year of your programme, your entitlement to tuition fees support may be affected.
+If you are required to repeat all or part of a year of your course, your entitlement to tuition fees support may be affected.
 If you are in this position, you should seek advice from the Finance Office.
-Another good source of information on all student finance matters is the Government's Student Finance website.
+Another good source of information on student finance matters is the Government's Student Finance website.

 During a period of study, students may encounter significant personal difficulties that adversely affect their ability to study or complete assessments and/or examinations.
 These personal difficulties are referred to as 'Extenuating Cicrumstances'.
 Extenuating Circumstances may occur at any point in the academic year and may affect any form of assessment including coursework and examinations and may result in absence from teaching.

 Extenuating Circumstances are events that are considered exceptional, unforeseen and that significantly disrupt a student's academic performance.
 They may include (but are not limited to):

 • Significant or serious illness, accident or injury;

 • The recent death or serious illness of a close family member or dependant;

 • Family crisis or emergency affecting the student;